aquinto/aquinto/README.md

 I am a current Computer Science student at the [University of Maryland](https://www.cs.umd.edu).

 - :school_satchel: I am currently a senior at the University of Maryland
-- :pushpin: I am currently a Software Engineer at [Boston Scientific](https://www.bostonscientific.com/en-US/Home.html)
+- :pushpin: I am currently a part-time Software Engineer at [Boston Scientific](https://www.bostonscientific.com/en-US/Home.html)